 Sedum do best in full sun.

-Consider Gaillardia, or the blanket flower, for your low-maintenance garden because few diseases or pests ever bother them.
+Consider Gaillardia, or the blanket flower, for your low-maintenance garden seeing as few diseases or pests ever bother them.
 This flower has a daisy-like appearance and boasts a long blooming season.

 Plant in full sun.